 Only one household should be assessed on a risk assessment form.
-If there are two households in a case and both have responsibilities for childcare, score each separately by completing two separate Risk Assessment tools.
+If the allegations involve maltreatment in two households and both have responsibilities for childcare, complete two separate Risk Assessment tools.
+In situations where the parents are not living together a Family Risk Assessment of Abuse/Neglect will only be completed on the home of the alleged perpetrator.

 The primary caregiver is the adult (typically the parent) living in the household who assumes the most responsibility for childcare.
 When two adult caregivers are present and the worker is in doubt about which one assumes the most child care responsibility, the adult legally responsible for the children involved in the incident should be selected.
 If this rule does not resolve the question, the legally responsible adult who is an alleged perpetrator should be selected.
-Only one primary caregiver can be identified.
+Only one primary caregiver can be identified (per form/household.)

 The secondary caregiver is defined as an adult living in the household who has routine responsibility for childcare, but less responsibility than the primary caregiver.
-A living together partner can be a secondary caregiver even though they have minimal responsibility for the care of the children.
+A living together partner can be a secondary caregiver even though they have minimal responsibility for the care of the child(ren).